San Francisco tenants get 6-figure buyout to leave luxe unit

 “After that, it will be gravy, so it’s a great investment,” said MacDonald.

-MacDonald is also suing the landlord, Friedman Properties, on behalf of “fairly well-heeled” tenants in nine other units who have moved out since March, unable to bear the constant noise and dust from ongoing renovations in the building.
+MacDonald is also suing the landlord, Friedman Properties, on behalf of “fairly well-heeled” tenants in nine other units who have moved out since March, unable to bear the constant noise and dust from ongoing renovations in the Presidio Heights building.

 Marty Friedman, listed as the company’s authorized agent, did not respond to a phone call requesting comment.

-His attorney, David Wasserman, did not immediately respond to an email.
+But his attorney, David Wasserman, said it was inaccurate to say that his client wanted to drive out the tenants.
+The building needed upgrades that were planned before the pandemic hit, and the landlord felt they couldn’t put off the work, he said.
+The tenants in this case offered to move in exchange for money, he said.

+The real issue in San Francisco and California is the prohibitive cost of building housing, Wasserman said, and “until we address that problem we’re going to have these rental challenges as more and more people become renters.”

 The Financial Times was first to report the agreement.